YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRSRVFID
 -----------------

-GTMSECSHRSRVFID, xxxx: yyyy - Attempt to service request failed.
-Client ID: zzzz, mesg ID: aaaa, mesg code: bbbb
+GTMSECSHRSRVFID, xxxx: yyyy - Attempt to service request failed. client id: zzzz, mesg type: aaaa, mesg data: bbbb

 Run Time Warning: This indicates that the GTMSECSHR was unable to complete the request of the YottaDB client.